Ksisung/ksisung/README.md

 - 🌱 I’m currently learning Wix Answers and Wix Bookings
 - 💬 Ask me about inkFrog Classic, inkFrog Open, Shipstation, and Highwire.
 - 🤔 I’m looking for collaborators to build a virtual Rennaissance design/art community
-- 📫 How to reach me: <a href="https://www.facebook.com/kristasisung">Facebook</a>, <a href="https://www.instagram.com/kristasisung">Instagram</a>, or kristasisung@gmail.com
+- 📫 How to reach me: <a href="https://www.facebook.com/kristasisung">Facebook</a> or kristasisung@gmail.com work for now!
-- ⚡ Fun fact: I can say the alphabet backwards really fast.
+- ⚡ Fun fact: I can say the alphabet backwards suuuuper fast.

 <!--
 **Ksisung/ksisung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.